Well Water vs. City Water: Pros and Cons

-When buying a home, future home owners must decide about whether they are comfortable with well water, city water, or both.
-Those who are used to having their water supplied by the city have certain pre-conceived notions about well water.
+When buying a home, you must decide about whether they are comfortable with well water, city water, or both.
+Those who are used to having their water supplied by the city have certain preconceived notions about well water.
 Likewise, those who are used to well water, are suspicious of city water.
-The truth is both well water and city water can be great options for your home . . . or not.
+The truth is both well water and city water can be great options for your home.
 To help you make the best decision, here are the pros and cons for well and city water.

 When a home is supplied by well water, it means that they get their drinking, bathing, and cleaning water from the private well on their property.
 Wells are built by drilling into the ground and accessing an underground aquifer.
 That water is then pumped into the house.
 A house with a well can either be connected to the city’s sewer system or use a septic system.

 - You won’t get a water bill.
 If your water is coming from your own private well, then you won’t get a monthly water bill.
 If you are using a septic system, you won’t be getting a monthly sewer use bill.
 Having less bills is normally a good thing.